The Sophisticated Life

 Enjoying Moet & Chandon Rosé Imperial Champagne

-I decided to include a few examples in this Rosé 101 wine guide from light to dark pink styles…
+Here are a few examples of different styles of Rosé wine, from light to dark pink types.

 The predominant grape varietal in Provence Rosé is Grenache which is blended with Syrah, Cinsault and Mourvedre.
 Rosé wines from this area are light pink with aromas of rose petals, strawberry and watermelon.
 They are fresh, dry and crisp.